Estimated reading time: 5 minutes

 Journal Entry:

-Commission is paid by the TTT manufacturers and received by employees.
-Let’s see the journal entry in the books of the entity TTT below.
+The commission is paid by the TTT manufacturers and received by employees.
+Below is the journal entry in the books of the entity TTT.

-The two GLs in this transaction are the Commission expenses account and Bank or Liability account.
+The two GLs in this transaction are the Commission expenses account and the Bank or Liability account.

 What’s the Journal entry if there is any TDS element involved?

-Lets assume TDS rate as 1% on the total commission for recording entry
+Let’s assume the TDS rate is 1% of the total commission for recording entry.

 The payment is apportioned between employees and the government in the above entry.
-So, there is a split between the credit side GLs.
-Irrespective of the recipient, there is no change in the expenses account value.
-Therefore, debit side GLs do not get affected.
+So, there is a split between the credit-side GLs.
+Irrespective of the recipient, the expenses account value does not change.
+Therefore, debit-side GLs do not get affected.

-Once the Payments are made, the Salary Payable and TDS payable GLs are debited for respective amounts with a corresponding credit to Bank Account.
+Once the Payments are made, the Salary Payable and TDS Payable GLs are debited for their respective amounts, and a corresponding credit is made to the Bank Account.

 Conclusion for Commission Received journal entry :

-The Commission received is income and is credited in the journal entry with a corresponding debit to accounts receivable or Bank if no credit period is allowed for this transaction.
+The Commission received its income and is credited in the journal entry with a corresponding debit to accounts receivable or Bank if no credit period is allowed for this transaction.

 Recommended Articles:

-Accounting isn’t a rocket science.
-The key aspect is to learn the golden rules and spend time in understanding the various journal entry.
-We have listed down below a couple of JE articles:
+Accounting isn’t rocket science.
+The key aspect is learning the golden rules and understanding the various journal entries.
+We have listed below a couple of JE articles: